compiles membership/adherent statistics and congregation statistics for over 4,200

 in a single more convenient framework, making searching and viewing of those collections easier and

-thus providing Bible teachers and pastors with the resources they need to spread the Gospel in
+Bible teachers and pastors with the resources they need to spread the Gospel in their countries.

-their countries.
-It provides detailed bibliographies, reprints rare and out-of-print theology books
+It provides detailed bibliographies, reprints rare and out-of-print theology books and articles, and

-and articles, and provides translations of theological articles in a number of languages.
-Click
+provides translations of theological articles in a number of languages.
+Click on a broad

 provides detailed bibliographies on each book of the Bible, as well as on hermeneutics, archaeology,